‘This Is Us’ Boss Debunks Wild Fan Theory About Teen Dad Malik

 — Amanda Brown (@AmandaGotScents) September 26, 2019

-While there’s still a lot to learn about Malik, in an interview with Entertainment Weekly, This Is Us creator Dan Fogelman Malik will play “a big part” in Randall’s family’s story and Deja’s story in particular.
+While there’s still a lot to learn about Malik, in an interview with Entertainment Weekly, This Is Us creator Dan Fogelman teased that Malik will play “a big part” in Randall’s family’s story and Deja’s story in particular.

-He also confirmed that Blackk’s character isn’t just some guy Deja meets once at a barbecue and that he was a father before he met Deja.
+He also confirmed that Blackk’s character isn’t just some guy Deja meets once at a barbecue and that he was a father before he met Deja, putting that particular fan theory to rest.

 The This Is Us producer added that an upcoming episode will “combine the families” as it touches on socioeconomics, parenting, and even Randall’s origin story.

-“The basic, simple fact of his daughter becoming interested in a young man who has a child and what that might do to Randall and Beth — and simultaneously painting a picture that hopefully shows something interesting about this young man and how he cares for his daughter and how supportive his family is and the type of God of Carnage-type of moment we’re building to all these great parental actors—it’s one of the things I’m most excited about for our series this season,” Fogelman said.
+“The basic, simple fact of his daughter becoming interested in a young man who has a child and what that might do to Randall and Beth — and simultaneously painting a picture that hopefully shows something interesting about this young man and how he cares for his daughter and how supportive his family is and the type of God of Carnage-type of moment we’re building to all these great parental actors — it’s one of the things I’m most excited about for our series this season,” Fogelman said.

 This Is Us airs Tuesdays at 9 p.m. on NBC.